 Any ideas or help would be gratefully welcome .....

 Which burner are you building?
-This is the one I have found quite
+This is the one I have found quite satisfactory:

-I'd like to try out the other designs, but they never seem to come high enough on the priority list.
+'d like to try out the other designs, but they never seem to come high enough on the priority list.

 Assuming the above is the burner you are using....
 I use this burner as drawn, with some mods to how the jet is supported.

 1mm sounds about right; I use a #58 drill.
 The flame should be as pictured various places--starting at the end of the burner flare, nowhere near the jet.
 If you are using this burner, your burner tube sounds pretty big.

 Write back with some more details and we'll (the group) figure this out.